 Taking action to address risky drinking on campus takes a combination of campus-level and student-level approaches.
 Several Ontario colleges and universities have implemented campus alcohol strategies and approaches to address campus “drinking culture”.
 In addition, there are several technology-delivered interventions such as smartphone applications that can help students moderate their drinking behaviors.
 This webinar will provide an overview of the evidence on alcohol misuse among those on college and university campuses and present two technology delivered interventions that campus health professionals can use to help students moderate their drinking.

 - Understand the scope and harms of alcohol misuse among students attending Ontario’s post-secondary institutions.

 - Highlight a campus prevention strategy currently being used by a post-secondary institution in Ontario to address alcohol misuse.

-- Showcase evidence-based tools to help students moderate their drinking behaviors.
+- Showcase evidence-based tools to help students moderate their drinking behaviours.

 Dr. Samantha Wells, Ph.D.
 Scientist, CAMH Institute for Mental Health Policy Research and Head of the Community, Addiction and Mental Health Research and Evaluation Section, CAMH

 Dr. Catharine Munn, Lead Psychiatrist, Student Wellness Centre, McMaster University